 The positions give a more complete picture.

 Reported individually, Pascal and Delphi positions show some bizarre fluctuations from month to month.
 For example, in three consecutive months in 2014/2015, Delphi went from 16 to 20 to 11, which seems a little unlikely.
 I believe that this is because Delphi hits were being reported as Pascal and vice versa.
 When the results are combined, changes are smoother and, I think, more reasonable.
+Unfortunately, the Pascal numbers are no longer reported independently, so it isn't easy to make these same corrections after 2016.

 Since July of 2001, which seems to be as far back as TIOBE reports, Delphi has been in the top 10 about two thirds of the time.